Company, Commercial & Litigation Solicitors|

 The High Court Queen’s Bench Division has on 27 February 2012 handed down its decision on the defendant’s application for wasted costs orders against the claimant.
 Ramsay J considered categories of alleged deficiencies in electronic disclosure by a claimant in the defendant’s application.
 These are the failure by the claimant properly to review the documents which were provided for disclosure; failure of its disclosure team properly assemble the relevant documents; failure properly to de-duplicate documents; failure to deal with redactions in a satisfactory manner; failure to gather together and deal with disclosure of custodians; failure to provide searchable optical character recognition copies and failure to provide appropriate searchable fields within the database.
 The learned Judge further considered the claimant failed properly to de-duplicate documents which inevitably lead to wasted time and costs in reviewing a number of copies of the same document, failed to gather together a consistent and complete set of electronic data for electronic disclosure resulted from an inadequate initial review and gathering together of a complete set of electronic documentation and finally, failed to properly review documents located in the searches of the electronic database that should have been disclosed earlier which resulted in significant difficulties arising and the need for re-review.
 These failures inevitably increased costs when the disclosure process becomes disrupted and resulted in the review of documents over a prolonged disclosure period and led to additional reviews and searches of disclosed documents, missing documents and the return on a number of occasions for further applications to the court to deal with the disclosure of further documents.
 In addition to paying the costs for part of the defendant’s application, the Court ordered the claimant to pay 80% of the defendant’s costs of dealing with the duplicate copies of previously identified documents, 80% of the defendant’s costs of dealing with redacted documents disclosed by the claimant, 50% of the defendant’s costs of dealing with and reviewing in excess of 47,197 documents.
 The claimant was ordered make a payment of £135,000 on account of wasted costs.

-We provide guidance and representation on behalf of Claimants and Defendants before and after commencement of legal proceedings and can assist with the forensic IT aspect of commercial litigation process.
+We provide advice, solutions and representation on behalf of Claimants and Defendants before and after the start of legal proceedings and can assist with the forensic evidence aspect of commercial litigation process.

 Forcing Settlement of Commercial Claims